JustAeris/ESP32-Pico-V3-DevKit/README.md

 Feel free to submit issues or pull requests if you find bugs or have suggestions for improvements.

 ## Contact 📧
-For any inquiries, you can reach out to Aeris at [aeris.github@gmail.com](mailto:aeris.github@gmail.com).
+For any inquiries, you can reach out to me at [aeris.github@gmail.com](mailto:aeris.github@gmail.com).